 Pros

-Public-domain items can usually be downloaded as PDF/EPUB
+- Public-domain items can often be downloaded as PDF/EPUB

 Cons

-Lending model for newer titles can involve queues and login friction
+- Lending can involve queues and login friction

 How it compares to Z-Library

-As a research-oriented Z Library alternative, Internet Archive is excellent, especially for older and obscure material, though it’s not a direct replacement for mass downloading recent books.
+As a research-oriented Z Library alternative, Internet Archive is excellent for older and obscure material, though it’s not a direct replacement for bulk access to recent books.

 Open Library

-Open Library is a spin-off project from the Internet Archive that works as a more structured Z Library alternative for people who like borrowing rather than hoarding files.
-Its goal is “one web page for every book ever published,” combining bibliographic data with digital lending of scanned books.
+Open Library is a spin-off project from the Internet Archive and a more structured Z Library alternative for people who prefer borrowing rather than downloading.
+Its goal is “one web page for every book ever published,” combining bibliographic data with time-limited loans of scanned books.

 Content focus